pycondor/pycondor/README.md

 ### Development version

-The latest development version of PyCondor can be install directly from GitHub
+The latest development version of PyCondor can be installed directly from GitHub

 ```
 pip install git+https://github.com/jrbourbeau/pycondor.git